jbellsey/redux-model-utils/docs/example.md

 let   reduxModelUtils  = require('redux-model-utils'),
       model;    // set below

-const // prepare an empty store. you're doing this already.
+const
-    initialState = {
+    // prepare an empty store. you're doing this already. initialState = {
         location: {}
     },
-    // dot-notation strings to look at properties of our model, as described above.
+    // dot-notation strings to look at properties of our model.
     // in our case, the model is only one level deep, so there are no dots :) selectors = {
         location: 'location'    // could also have been a function: state => state.location },
-    // the action map is internally converted into an "actions" object, as described above.
+    // the action map is internally converted into an "actions" object.
     // two additional public actions (wait and stopWaiting) are installed because
-    // we set the "waitable" option on the export statement below. actionMap = {
+    // we set the "waitable" option below. actionMap = {

         // this action is semi-private. to create a truly private action you cannot use
-        // an action map. instead, use makeActionCreator
+        // an action map. instead, use makeActionCreator. the [actions.md] doc explains this.
         _setLocation: {
             code:    'set',      // code doesn't need to be globally unique; just unique within this module
             params:  'location', // only one param for the action creator